Topic 1.1: Introduction to Universe

 It is part of the solar system.
 It is the 3rd planet from the Sun.
 It is roughly 4.5 billion years old.

-• The distance from the earth to Sun is called an astronomical unit (AU), which is used to measure distance throughout the solar system.
+- The distance from the Earth to the Sun is called an astronomical unit (AU), which is used to measure distance throughout the solar system.

-• Water covers 70 % of Earth’s surface.
+- Water covers 70 % of the Earth’s surface.
 It is the only planet in our solar system that supports life.

 Earth’s Sphere: